 Case Study

 McDonald’s is one of the most well-known brands in the world.
 The fast-food company is frequently praised for its application of strategic social media monitoring and listening.
 When conversations about adults’ nostalgia for the McDonald’s of their youth and their periodic purchasing of children’s Happy Meals appeared on social media, McDonald’s listened.
 Last October, McDonald’s promoted a limited-time Happy Meal for adults called the Cactus Plant Flea Market Box.
 It included toys based on the famous McDonald’s mascots of the olden days (the late 20th century).
-The adult Happy Meal sparked a feeding frenzy of an unprecedented level by fans who could not get enough.
-This campaign shows that your organization can inspire a positive reputation on social media if you actively seek to listen to and please your customers.
+The adult Happy Meal sparked a “feeding frenzy” at an unprecedented level by fans who could not get enough.
+This campaign shows that an organization can inspire a positive reputation on social media by actively listening to and striving to please its customers.

-In your strategic plan, it is vital to include tactics of using various metrics across different social media platforms to collect as much data as possible.
+In your strategic plan, it is vital to include tactics that gather various metrics across different social media platforms to collect as much data as possible.
 Not only can this improve your organization’s performance and reputation on social media, but it can also help inform your ROI.
-Social listening and monitoring practices can structure how you collect valuable data and use data insights strategically.
+Social listening and monitoring practices can structure how you collect valuable data and strategically use data insights.

-Starting with social listening and monitoring when developing strategic social media campaigns are the first steps to understanding your client’s audiences and how they perceive your organization.
+Start with social listening and monitoring when developing strategic social media campaigns to understand your client’s audiences and how they perceive the organization.
 Your organization can feel empowered by its proactive efforts to stay updated with current events and conversations.
-Once the campaign kicks off, it is vital to constantly monitor conversations on social media platforms and listen to what the target audiences are saying.
+Once the campaign begins, it is vital to continually monitor conversations on social media platforms and listen to what the target audiences are saying.
 In other words, organizations need to stay hip, and the practice of social listening and monitoring is the key!